Sometimes it is a simple as reducing or eliminating hazards first, like child proofing a house.

-There are different active ingredients in mouse/rat poisons which act differently on your pet and require different treatments.
-It is very important to bring in any packaging of the poison that your pet may have ingested.
+There are different active ingredients in various mouse/rat poisons.
+Each requires a different treatment.
+It is VERY important to bring in any packaging of the poison that your pet may have ingested.

-The inactive ingredients are designed to attract rodents to them, unfortunately, they also attract pets.
+The ingredients are designed to attract rodents, unfortunately, they also attract pets.

 It is extremely important to bring your pet in as soon as possible after ingestion of a rodenticide.
-Your pet may not start showing symptoms for days, but waiting to treat until symptoms are apparent may mean that treatment is not as successful.
+Your pet may not start showing symptoms for days, but waiting to treat until symptoms are apparent may mean that treatment may not be successful.

 Seeing something drop on the floor is often a trigger for a pet to dive for it.
-Vials can also be snatched off counters, out of purses or off tables if in reach of the pets.
+Vials can also be snatched off counters, out of purses or off tables.
 Keep any medications (whether your own or your pet's) in a pet safe location.